Rule 5160:1-2-08 | Medicaid: individual responsibilities.

 (1) An individual may designate an authorized representative, in writing, to stand in place of the individual and act with authority on behalf of the individual, as described in rule 5160-1-33 of the Administrative Code.

-(2) If an individual is unable to identify an authorized representative because of incapacity or incompetence, the administrative agency will assist the individual with appointing an authorized representative, as described in rule 5160:1-2-01 of the Administrative Code.
+(2) When an individual is unable to identify an authorized representative because of incapacity or incompetence, the administrative agency will assist the individual with appointing an authorized representative, as described in rule 5160:1-2-01 of the Administrative Code.